-X Each Conference Apportioned Fund 1 If there are separate district apportionments determined by each district, they will be allocated according to the following formula.
+Each Conference Apportioned Fund

+If there are separate district apportionments determined by each district, they will be allocated according to the following formula.

+2 years of Local Church Operating Expenses

+X Each District Apportioned Fund

-2 Years of District-Wide Local Church Operating Expenses X Apportioned Fund 2.
-At the beginning of the calendar year, the Finance Table (CF&A) shall Conference Ministries and Administrative Ministries are "fixed costs" (sala be authorized to be paid at 100% of the approved budget.
-On the basis of p the Finance Table (CF&A) shall then determine a percentage of the appro expenditures in the remaining items of each budget, so that expenditures sh aries, prior- oved nall no benefits, etc.) and shall thu year receipts to these fund- budget to be authorized fo of exceed income. a.
-Each church is expected to support all funds at 100% of the apportion of Discipline) ned ai nount. (¶247.14 2016 Bod b.
-The churches are requested to make payments thereon aggregately, Conference Treasurer will allocate such payments according to the app according to the Conference Budget.
-3. An Unrestricted Fund Balance Account will be maintained by the Annual C 20% of the current total of the Conference Funds.
-Any undesignated inter the undesignated fund balance at the end of the fiscal year.
-4. All apportioned funds, pension and health benefits costs both receipts and through the office of the Conference Treasurer.
-All boards, agencies, comm the Conference Treasurer as the fiscal agent.
-5. The compensation (including housing and utilities) for District Superintend.
-Annual Conference by the Finance Table (CF&A), using a guideline formut the Conference Average Compensation (CAC).
-The calculation was susp request of the Cabinet.
-The 2023 salary calculation used the 2021 CAC calculation, assuming utilities are \$5,000 and housing is 25% of Cash Salar then, ($132,813 - 55,000$) / $1.25 = 102,250$.
-The purpose of the formula Full Time Clergy Compensation.
-We recommend that the salary computati- clergy appointed to the conference staff at Cabinet level.
-For the year 202- their salaries be frozen at the lower 2023 rate as shown in the preceding cal ula ad pende inste ry, is is to on sh 4, the opted in 2017 of 1.85 time d in 2020 and 2021 at the ead of the 2022 CAC.
-The \$71,791 x 1.85 = \$132,812 relate DS Compensation to ould also be applied to othe Cabinet has requested the 6.
-All agencies receiving funds from the Conference budget shall affirm that uses not consistent with ¶613.18-19 2016 Book of Discipline . t fund ds will not be expended for 7.
-The amount of compensation designated as housing allowance for orda superintendents of the Conference will be set by an annual resolution o (CF&A) after consideration of a statement of amounts to be used during the of the Conference Finance Tab 8.
-The governing boards of United Methodist related entities must apply to t granted the privilege of soliciting and receiving funds from churches, indiv- from conference-wide offerings except as indicated in the list which follo Book of Discipline ; no capital campaigns have been approved for 2023; following, conference-wide offerings are approved for 2025: iduals ows) and t s, and other sources (but no in keeping with ¶262 201 he following, and only th Human Relations Day UMCOR Sunday (formerly One Great Hour of Sharing) Native American Awareness
+2 Years of District-Wide Local Church Operating Expenses

+- 2. At the beginning of the calendar year, the Finance Table (CF&A) shall determine which portions of the Conference Ministries and Administrative Ministries are "fixed costs" (salaries, benefits, etc.) and shall thus be authorized to be paid at 100% of the approved budget.
+On the basis of prior-year receipts to these funds, the Finance Table (CF&A) shall then determine a percentage of the approved budget to be authorized for expenditures in the remaining items of each budget, so that expenditures shall not exceed income. - a.
+Each church is expected to support all funds at 100% of the apportioned amount. (¶247.14 2016 Book of Discipline) - b.
+The churches are requested to make payments thereon aggregately, with the understanding that the Conference Treasurer will allocate such payments according to the appropriate percentage due the fund according to the Conference Budget.

+3. An Unrestricted Fund Balance Account will be maintained by the Annual Conference at a minimum level of 20% of the current total of the Conference Funds.
+Any undesignated interest income will be transferred to the undesignated fund balance at the end of the fiscal year.

+4. All apportioned funds, pension and health benefits costs both receipts and disbursements, will be managed through the office of the Conference Treasurer.
+All boards, agencies, committees, and commissions shall use the Conference Treasurer as the fiscal agent.

+5. The compensation (including housing and utilities) for District Superintendents shall be recommended to the Annual Conference by the Finance Table (CF&A), using a guideline formula adopted in 2017 of 1.85 times the Conference Average Compensation (CAC).
+The calculation was suspended in 2020 and 2021 at the request of the Cabinet.
+The 2023 salary calculation used the 2021 CAC instead of the 2022 CAC.
+The calculation, assuming utilities are \$5,000 and housing is 25% of Cash Salary, is \$71,791 x 1.85 = \$132,813; then, (\$132,813 - \$5,000) / 1.25 = \$102,250.
+The purpose of the formula is to relate DS Compensation to Full Time Clergy Compensation.
+We recommend that the salary computation should also be applied to other clergy appointed to the conference staff at Cabinet level.
+For the year 2024, the Cabinet has requested that their salaries be frozen at the lower 2023 rate as shown in the preceding calculation.

+6. All agencies receiving funds from the Conference budget shall affirm that funds will not be expended for uses not consistent with ¶613.18-19 2016 Book of Discipline.

+7. The amount of compensation designated as housing allowance for ordained staff members and district superintendents of the Conference will be set by an annual resolution of the Conference Finance Table (CF&A) after consideration of a statement of amounts to be used during the year.

+8. The governing boards of United Methodist related entities must apply to the Finance Table (CF&A) to be granted the privilege of soliciting and receiving funds from churches, individuals, and other sources (but not from conference-wide offerings except as indicated in the list which follows) in keeping with ¶262 2016 Book of Discipline; no capital campaigns have been approved for 2023; and the following, and only the following, conference-wide offerings are approved for 2025: